Paul Mirat: Instructor with the American Army

 On September 10, 1917, Sergeant Mirat was appointed to a French military mission being sent to the United States, that had entered the war in April.
 In October, Paul Mirat arrived at Camp Lewis, where, under the orders of Captain J. Camille Champion (256th RI/23rd Company), Mirat trained troops of the newly created 91st division.
 The French moved to quickly instruct around 40,000 men, along with a British delegation in charge of trench training, chemical warfare and the use of machine guns.
-At first, Sergeant Mirat was given 200 non-commissioned officers, before taking responsibility for the formation of the Freikorps.
+At first, Sergeant Mirat was given 200 non-commissioned officers, before taking responsibility for the formation of the Free Corps.
 A battle training field was built and after ten months, the 91st Division left to fight in France.

 Mirat was appointed as a delegate to fight "enemy propaganda" in the northwestern United States and Canada.
 He was received at universities, industrial and commercial clubs, sometimes with crowds approaching 10,000, he defended France's altercation with Germany.
 With his outspokenness, Paul describes the battlefield of the Somme:

 "It's so easy," he said, "when one is warm and comfortable, to say: 'Move the artillery two miles to the east', but the Somme sector was a sea of mud.
 It was waist deep, and horses and automobiles useless, and men almost so.
 I have seen 35 horses and 50 men dragging at the same piece of light artillery."